oussamakoussaier/Graylog_extension/README.md

 attempt to add an IA_analysis extension to Graylog.
+Work in progress !